ahliddin/programmer9/_posts/2021-03-07-booknotes-ft-guide-to-banking.md

 **Liabilities** - deposits (and other loads to the bank).
 **Permanent Capital** - money put in by its owners.
 Can't be withdrawn, but shares could be sold.

 ***
+Investment bankers make a lot of money - banks spend 35-60% of income for employee compensation due to their relationships with clients.
+If they leave, they will take clients as well.

+***
+Market maker - brokerage firm to satisfy the supply and demand of the financial markets; if investor needs to buy it sells, if investor needs to sell it buys.
+Market makers are compensated for the risks.

+***
+**Leasing** - equipment owner (*the lessor*) conveys the right to use the equipment in return for the regular rental payments by the user of equipment (*the lessee*) over an agreed period of time. *Lessee does not become the owner!*

+***
+**Operating lease** - commit the lessee to only a short-term contract or one that can be terminated at short notice.
+Usually, with an operating lease, the lessor retains the obligation for repairs, maintenance and insurance.
+It is clear why equipment which is subject to rapid obsolescence and frequent breakdown is often leased out on an operating lease.

+***
+**Finance lease** (also called a *capital lease* or a *full payout lease*) - the finance provider expects to recover the full cost (or almost the full cost) of the equipment, plus interest, over the period of the lease.
+With this type of lease the lessee usually has no right of cancellation or termination.
+Despite the absence of legal ownership the lessee will have to bear the risks and rewards that normally go with ownership.

+***
+*Bond* is a long-term contract in which the *bondholder* lends money to a company, government or some other organisation.
+In return the company or government, etc., promises to make predetermined payments (usually regular) in the future which may consist of interest and a capital sum at the end of the bond’s life.

+***
+When governments or corporations find themselves in need of short-term funds they may sell an instrument (security) which carries the promise to pay, say £10m in 30 days from now.
+The purchaser of that promise will not pay the full £10m because they want to receive an effective interest rate for lending.
+So they might pay, say £9.9m.
+Thus the security is sold for less than **face value** (**par** or **nominal value**).
+The **discount** is the difference between face value and purchase price.
+The **yield**, the rate of interest gained by the holder, occurs when the instrument reaches maturity and the face value is paid by the issuer to the holder.

+***
+**Debentures** - the most secured type of bond, secured by either a fixed or a floating charge against the firm’s assets.
+Debentures secured on property may be referred to as *mortgage debentures*.
+With a floating-charge debenture the company has a high degree of freedom to use its assets as it wishes, such as sell them or rent them out, until it commits a default which ‘crystallises’ the floating charge.

+***
 to be continued...